Executer13/Beep-App-Firebase-REST-API-Flutter/README.md

-# yasan_s_application1
+# Beep-App-Firebase-REST-API-Flutter

 <div>
   <h1 align="center">Getting Started with Flutter 🚀 </h1>
   <strong>
-    Generated with ❤️ from DhiWise
+    Generated with Flutter Using Firebase Along with REST API and Test Payments.
   </strong>
   <p>
-    This is the documentation of Flutter Applications.
+    This is the documentation of Beep Application.
     It contains all the information you need to get started with and make changes to your App
   </p>